Before you submit your official application to the University of Florida, we recommend that you familiarize yourself with

 Incomplete applications will not be considered for admission, however, your graduate application will remain active in the UF system for 12 months, so if needed you may request a change in the term for which you have applied.

 The University of Florida Office of Admissions receives over 12,000 applications a year.
 For this reason, they encourage students to begin the application process at least one year in advance.
-Students applying to online degree programs or those not seeking financial support are encouraged to apply early as well, but there are no specific deadlines for admission.

 - For Fall admission with consideration for financial support, or for international students, please have a complete application submitted prior to January 1 of the same year.